harrythepuppet/Obsidian-1/Shadowdark(my world)/world/Cities(Posts).md

 #### Altar(of ???)
 A church of a certain god, place of power for a cleric, also can restore magic
 #### Sanitarium
-Place to heal characters, attac
+Place to heal characters, attach prosthetics, cure illnesses, recover
+#### Market

 #### Shady market
 Market to sell and buy artifacts, not restrained by any plot